-The key treatment strategy is to decrease pressure under the metatarsal head by using a metatarsal pad to transfer pressure to the shaft area of the bone that has more flesh covering the bone.
+The principle is to decrease pressure under the metatarsal head by transferring it to the shaft area.

 How to Locate the Metatarsal Pad in Your Shoe